vit-ganich/listen-directory-notify-telegram/README.md

 # ListenDir
-Simple program, which listens the specified directories and sends notifications when a new file was created.<br />
+Simple program, which listens the specified directories and sends Telegram notifications when a new file was created.<br />

 Notifications are being sent using the Telegram API via TLSharp (c)